KraftyFX/aex/README.md

 # Inspiration

-Do you ever templatize AEPs?
-Do you hate dealing with the complex AE DOM and wish it didn't need 20 years of experience to do it right?
-Are you a script author and simply want to make better/robust tools that work in AE?
+Have you ever wanted to manipulate the AE DOM with as human readable JSON blob instead of the scripting API?
+If so, AEX is for you!

 # Features

--   Converts most of the AE DOM to JSON and back.
-Not just shape layers!
-The [Lottie](https://lottiefiles.com/plugins/after-effects) on steroids
+-   Converts _most_ of the AE DOM to human readable JSON **and back**.
+Think [Lottie](https://lottiefiles.com/plugins/after-effects) on steroids.
--   Create or apply the JSON on top of an existing project, comp, layer or property.
--   Can prescan and count the comps/layers/properties/keys/etc so you can make a progress bar for your tool.
+-   Can create or update projects, comps, layers, and properties.
--   Separates out the text for easy mapping to a spreadsheet.
+-   Separates out text for easy reading and updating.
--   Simplifies shape layer vector groups for easier manipulation.

 # Installation